Selkamies/raspberry_clock_in/README.md

-## Cloking in device with Raspberry Pi 4 using C.
+## Clocking in device with Raspberry Pi 4 using C.

 A clocking in device, where user can enter a PIN code using a keypad, and codes are validated from a database.
 Upon valid PIN, a log entry is saved to a database.